inicula/cpp-misc/simd_prefers_32bit_data.md

 [assume_difference_type vs. assume_element_type]/33554432                -0.0911         -0.0911       9195245       8357242       9195106       8357298
 ```
 \
 If we're dealing with smaller data types for this task, the speed-up will be higher because the mismatched version will get worse.
-There will be more unpacking instructions needed to put 16-bit results (following the `and-not` operation) into 64-bit counters than there will be to put 32-bit results into 64-bit counters.
+With GCC's approach, there will be more instructions needed to extract the intermediate results (as shown below), while with Clang's approach, fewer values with be evaluated per iteration.

 #### 16-bit data, 64-bit counter vs. 16-bit data, 16-bit counter:
 ```